+The structure of the main directory of \gls{dtpqa} is shown in Figure \ref{dirtree}.
 The dataset contains two types of files: the DTP-Synth images (.jpg files) and the annotations file (.json file), which contains annotations for both DTP-Synth and DTP-Real.
-The DTP-Real images are not included, as they were taken from nuScenes and must be downloaded separately.
+It is important to note that the provided package is only partially self-contained.
+Specifically, the DTP-Real images are not included and must be downloaded separately as part of the nuScenes v1.0 trainval split\footnote{nuScenes data can be downloaded \href{https://www.nuscenes.org/nuscenes}{here}.}.
 The annotations file is a Python dictionary saved in JSON format.
 Its structure is depicted in Listing \ref{annotations}.

 The annotations for each synthetic sample include the image path (relative to the root directory of \gls{dtpqa}), the corresponding question and answer, the distance of the object/agent from the camera, and the town and weather settings used in CARLA to generate the image.
 Cat.5-Synth and Cat.6-Synth also include the precise distance of the object, as this can differ slightly from the distance bin, as explained in \hyperref[collection_methods]{COLLECTION METHODS AND DESIGN}.